AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 Package Preprocessing
 =====================

-You can define a :func:`~pkgdef.preprocess` function either globally or in a ``package.py``.
+You can define a :func:`preprocess` function either globally or in a ``package.py``.
 This can be used to validate a package, or even change some of its attributes, before it is built.
-To set a global preprocessing function, see the :data:`~config.package_preprocess_function` config setting.
+To set a global preprocessing function, see the :data:`package_preprocess_function` config setting.

 Consider the following preprocessing function, defined in a ``package.py``: